 An aircraft maintenance engineer (structures) fabricates, maintains and repairs sheetmetal, bonded and non-metallic composite material, and components on pressurised and non-pressurised aircraft.
 They must be familiar with airframe, engine and electrical components.
 They carry out a wide variety of metal forming and joining processes using hand and power tools, and work with various fibre-reinforced plastic materials.

 An aircraft mechanic (avionics) overhauls, repairs, modifies and tests a range of electrical, electronic, instrument and radio communications and navigation system components in a workshop environment, after they have been removed from the aircraft.
 These include generator and power distribution systems, protection systems, autopilot and integrated flight systems, environmental control systems, and radar and communication systems.
 They may also perform flight simulator maintenance.

 Aircraft Mechanic (Mechanical)

 An aircraft mechanic (mechanical) overhauls, inspects, repairs, modifies and tests airframe and engine components in a workshop environment, after they have been removed from the aircraft.
-These include landing gear; wheels and brakes; fuel, pressurisation, pneumatic and hydraulic devices; flight control surfaces and power control packages; environmental control components; piston and gas turbine engines; propellers, rotor blades, transmissions and associated engine components.
+These include landing gears; wheels and brakes; fuel, pressurisation, pneumatic and hydraulic devices; flight control surfaces and power control packages; environmental control components; piston and gas turbine engines; propellers and rotor blades; transmissions; and associated engine components.
 They may also perform flight simulator maintenance.

 - enjoy technical and engineering activities